The Ringwood Short Story Competition 2023

 Please include a cover letter containing your contact details, any previous publications and your residence in Scotland (if applicable) or your Scottish connection, This letter should be the first page of your entry.

 Entries should be sent as a double-spaced Word document.
 Please include page numbers, use an easy-to-read font (Arial or Times New Roman), and have the subject of your email read ‘Short Story Submission.’
-All entries will be passed to the Judges as anonymous
+All entries will be judged anonymously.

 Entrants can have had other work published; short stories, poetry, novels or similar.
 However, entries for this competition are restricted to short stories that have not been previously published.
 Simultaneous submissions to other competitions are accepted and encouraged, though please let us know if your piece is subsequently accepted for publication elsewhere, since it will then be ineligible for this competition.
 And if that happens, many congratulations!